scionproto/scion/doc/BeaconExtensions.md

 - The number of internal hops between the ingress and egress interface of the AS in the absence of shortcut/peering paths.
-- A variable number of hoplength clusters.
+- A variable number of hoplength pairs.

-A hoplength cluster serves to pool all interfaces which have the same number of internal hops on the intra-AS path between them and the egress interface.
-Each hoplength cluster is itself formed of 2 main elements:
+A hoplength pair contains an interface ID and the number of internal hops on the intra-AS path between the egress interface and the interface associated with that ID.

-- The number of internal hops for all interfaces in the cluster (1 value per cluster).
-- The interface ID for every interface in the cluster (1 value per interface).

 #### Concrete Format Number of Internal Hops